Tahani Rached

 Tahani Rached is a Canadian-Egyptian documentary filmmaker.
 She is best known for her work Four Women of Egypt.
 She has directed more than 20 documentary films in her career.

 Life and career

-Tahani Rached was born on May 16, 1947 in Cairo, Egypt.
+Tahani Rached was born on May 16, 1947, in Cairo, Egypt.
 In 1966, she moved to Montreal to pursue painting.
 She was a student at the École des beaux-arts de Montréal where she studied painting for two years.
 She became more involved with the community and thus, turned to filmmaking.

 She was hired as a staff filmmaker by Canada's National Film Board in 1981.
 Rached however, left the Film Board in 2004 to return to Egypt to make films.

+In 2023 she was named the recipient of the Prix Albert-Tessier for her career achievements.

+Her filmography showcases social and political issues experienced around the world, with a special focus on diaspora communities.
+She often includes animation and songs in her documentaries.

+When preparing to film a documentary, Rached spends several months with her subjects.
+Only after she feels that she has established a rapport does she begin the filming process.
+She believes this method to give an honest and spontaneous feel to her work, as well as instilling empathy in the audience.